Bookings for this event are closed.

-Your next free member CET event in the West Midlands region will take place in Birmingham on Thursday 18 October from 6pm.
+Your next free member CET event in the West Midlands region will take place in Telford on Wednesday 23 October from 6pm.

 Peer discussion: 3 interactive CET points

 This is an opportunity to have something to eat whilst networking with fellow attendees and exhibitors.
 We encourage you to arrive by 6pm to allow yourself plenty of time to park, register and have a bite to eat.